bluesky-social/bsky-docs/docs/tutorials/custom-feeds.md

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">
-    Liking a feed is the same as liking any other item.
-You just use the URI and CID of the feedgen.
+    Liking a feed is the same as liking any other item in the network.
+You just use the URI and CID of the feed generator to identify the feed.

     ```ts
     const {data: feedInfo} = agent.app.bsky.feed.getFeedGenerator({